netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 closed tasks in the subsequent second.

 Zombie processes may not be catastrophic, but if you're developing an application on Linux, you should eliminate them.
-If you see them in a service in your stack, it's probably worth filing a bug report.
+If a service in your stack creates them, you should consider filing a bug report.

 ## View eBPF metrics in Netdata Cloud